 By 1907 there were 70 pupils, so Loreto moved to a larger house on The Parade at the corner of Eastey Street.
 By 1909, adjacent land had been acquired and a new hall and dormitory opened, but numbers continued to increase.
 In 1920, after the death of Sir Edwin Smith, his home, The Acacias, became available, and Loreto moved to Marryatville.

-Gradually, further properties have been bought and new buildings erected, including classrooms, science laboratories, libraries, gymnasium, art, music and performing arts centre, as well as boarding facilities in order to provide for the education of many thousands of students over the last century and beyond.
+Further properties have gradually been bought and new buildings erected, including classrooms, science laboratories, libraries, a gymnasium, art and textiles spaces, our music and performing arts centre, and boarding facilities.
+These spaces have provided for the Loreto education of many thousands of students over the last century and beyond.